gbmhunter/blog/content/programming/microcontrollers/stm32/_index.md

 The `STM32G` is a family of "general purpose" STM32 microcontrollers.
 The family uses a 64MHz ARM Cortex-M0+ CPU architecture (the M0+ instructions are an optimized superset of the M0, the M0+ also has a two-stage pipeline, while the M0 has a three-stage pipeline).

+### STMG0

 * STM32G0x0: Value line.
 * STM32G0x1:

+### STMG4

+Family of mixed-signal microcontrollers, which include both DSP and FPU instructions.

 ## STM32WLEx